whprocter/RPr-Chakraborty-2021/docs/report/report.md

 In the **third part** of our reproduction analysis, the results from each the 5 GEE models were mostly consistent with Chakraborty's.
 We found that 13 of 17 independent variables matched the direction and significance levels of the original study.

+**geepack** resulted in slightly different GEE results than the original study using the original data, suggesting differences in the computational environments with regard to calculating Z scores and fitting generalized linear models.

 We confirmed support for Chakraborty's conclusion that controlling for spatial clustering, although the overall disability percentage is negatively associated with confirmed COVID-19 cases, intra-categorical analysis reveals that socio-demographically disadvantaged PwDs were significantly over-represented in counties with higher COVID-19 incidence.
 We found the same direction for each independent variable of intra-categorical disability and COVID-19 incidence.